ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPathPrimitive.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.count`
+              - Returns the number of points.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.capacity`
+              - Returns the capacity that was set during object construction.
+The capacity is the amount of memory reserved for storing the points on the path.
+This will be automatically updated when adding/removing points.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.update_policy`
+              - Gets or sets how the primitive will be updated based on the current animation time.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.polyline_type`
+              - Gets or sets how the primitive interprets the positions.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.width`
+              - Gets or sets the line width, in pixels.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.minimum_width_supported`
+              - Gets the minimum width, in pixels, supported by the video card.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.maximum_width_supported`
+              - Gets the maximum width, in pixels, supported by the video card.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.display_outline`
+              - Gets or sets whether an outline is rendered around the line.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.outline_width`
+              - Gets or sets the width, in pixels, of the outline around the line.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.per_item_picking_enabled`
+              - Gets or sets whether individual line indices will be included in the pick results returned from the scene's Pick method.
+Each line index that is picked will be returned as a batch primitive index.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive._NewEnum`
+              - Returns an enumerator that iterates through the collection.
             * - :py:attr:`~ansys.stk.core.graphics.IPathPrimitive.central_body_clipped`
+              - Gets or sets whether the polyline will be clipped by the central body.

 Import detail